Samsung bets on agentic AI on Galaxy S26 and is working with Google to develop 'AI OS' | The National

 The move is part of Samsung's strategy of “building an open and inclusive integrated AI ecosystem that gives users more choice”, with the company's own Galaxy AI “acting as an orchestrator”, said Choi Won-joon, president and chief operating officer of Samsung's mobile division.

-Samsung is also working with Google to develop what it calls AI OS, a move "from an OS to an intelligent system that truly understands and works for you", said Sameer Samat, president of Android Ecosystem at Google.
+Samsung is also working with Google to develop what it calls AI OS on the next version of Android, a move "from an OS to an intelligent system that truly understands and works for you", said Sameer Samat, president of Android Ecosystem at Google.
 He said more details will come out "in the coming months".

+"There is still a gap between what AI promises and what you actually experience," TM Roh, head of Samsung's mobile division, said in his keynote.

+"AI must become a part of our infrastructure ... and from there, it evolves into agentic AI."

 Unique to the Galaxy S26 Ultra, meanwhile, is Privacy Display, an advanced lighting system that is essentially a digital version of privacy screen protectors that dim views from the sides.